datatrail-jhu/01_chromebookintro/manuscript/00_what_is_a_chromebook.md

 ### What is a Chromebook quiz

 {choose-answers:4}
 ?
-Why is the program called Cloud-based Data Science?
+Why is the program called Cloud-Based Data Science?

 C) Because you could do the program on a Chromebook if you want
 C) Because everything in this program can be done on a Chromebook